andresnowak/mnlp_mcqa_model/README.md

 ## Heuristics of how things work
 - First warmup ratio, at the beggining it is possible teh gradient norm will be zero becasue it will be scaled by a very small learning rate, but the computation are not wasted as Optimizers (e.g., Adam) still accumulate gradient statistics (mean/variance) during warmup, which are critical for later steps.
 But we won't be training on that part of the dataset, we are just computing the momentums for the optimizer.
+- With smaller models you can use bigger learning rates, as we have fewer parameters the gradients have less averaging acrros parameters, so they aere deterinistic

 ## Extra